Winthrop University Foundation

 To achieve its goals and maintain its focus, the endowment is allocated among various asset classes which serves to ensure the proper level of diversification with the endowment.
 Additionally, the Foundation Board and the Investment Committee adhere to other prudent investment practices that ensure the proper management of funds.

-The Foundation's spending policy for endowed scholarships, professorships, and other endowed funds is 4% of the 5-year rolling average, not to exceed interest earnings.
+The Foundation's management policy for endowed scholarships, professorships, and other endowed funds is 4% of the 5-year rolling average, not to exceed interest earnings.
 Original gifts to an endowment are held in perpetuity as a permanently restricted net asset which also may be subject to donor-imposed stipulations.

 In addition, the Foundation has a policy that all program funds and any funds identified as pre-endowment (funds intended to build over time to the endowment level — currently, our threshold for endowments is set at $25,000) are not subject to earnings or losses nor to a management fee.
 This practice is utilized for the purpose of minimizing risk for all funds and decreasing the influence of economic downturns on Foundation investments needed for immediate use or building to an investment level.